 The truth is, the vast majority of people won’t buy products without knowing a little bit about you first.

-We even ran tests to track our links using ClickMeter to determine where the majority of our purchases were coming from.
+When we first started selling our own products, we ran tests to track our links using ClickMeter to determine where the majority of our purchases were coming from.

-Emails provide a way for you to reach someone’s personal inbox on a daily, weekly, or monthly basis as you so choose.
+Emails provide a way for you to passively reach someone’s personal inbox on a daily, weekly, or monthly basis as you so choose.

 People that randomly land on your website are generally referred to as “cold traffic.”
 This means that the person doesn’t know you yet and it’s going to be much harder to make a sale from them.

-How to Get Subscribers on Your Blog
+How to Get Email Subscribers on Your Blog

 Other than writing awesome blog content, you’ll need to take a few additional measures to turn your readers into subscribers.